 Since I began this blog, several people have asked why I chose the name ‘The Idle Woman’.
 They note that I don’t appear to be idle very often; some wonder if it’s tongue-in-cheek.
 To some extent it is; but the title is in fact a homage to a lady who has been my pet project for a very long time.
-I’ve just renewed my research into her life and works, so I thought it was time to introduce you to the original Idle Woman: Frances Vickris Dickinson.
+I’ve been researching her since I was fifteen years old and am finally coming towards the end of the project, with a book in its very early planning stages.
+It’s time to introduce you to the original Idle Woman: Frances Vickris Dickinson.

 Foremost among her books are journals of her travels around Europe, written in a rather overblown but lively style, and these are all titled Diary of an Idle Woman in… Her diaries cover Italy, Sicily and Constantinople and offer tantalising glimpses of her network of friends and relations, whose names are often obscured by blanks (the bane of researchers).
 Among her other works were romantic histories of Renaissance France and Spain (the Old Court Life series) and a book on Ancient Rome (Pictures of Old Rome).
 You may be thinking, quite correctly, that she was hardly idle either.
 The same opinion was shared by the critic who reviewed Diary of an Idle Woman in Italy for The Times on Monday 6 November 1871: